-Why read this? : Writing’s been a big focus for us since we launched Three-Brains.
-We’ve written a lot.
-And that means we’ve learned a lot about writing.
+Why read this? : Writing’s been a big focus for us this year.
+We’ve written a lot and learned a lot about writing.
 So, to end the year, we share the top 5 lessons we’ve learned from writing in 2020.
 Read this for ideas on how to improve your writing going into the New Year.

 Lesson #1 - Build good writing habits

 First, in terms of writing in 2020, we learned the value of building good writing habits.
 Good habits are how you improve all skills, and they definitely help improve your writing.